-Hilton’s new Ascend card offers a 100k sign up bonus, which is one of the highest they offer and you will also get automatic gold status which comes with a ton of benefits.
-You can only get the 100k with a referral from an existing customer.
+Hilton’s new Ascend card offers a 150k sign up bonus, which is the highest they have ever offered and you will also get automatic gold status which comes with a ton of benefits.
+You can only get the 150k with a referral from an existing customer.
 To apply for the Ascend, go here: Hilton Honors Ascend Card